HeringtonPress/Systems/OneLastCoin/OLCClasses.md

 - **D:** Transfer Affliction

 **A: Rat Friend**
 You begin play with a variant of Faelul called Ratspat.
-You can use it to speak freely with all rodents and unlike faelul they may respond, though in broken tongue.
+You can use it to speak freely with all rodents and unlike Faelul they may respond, though in broken tongue.

 Additionally all rodents recognize you as the beloved rat king, and will improve their starting attitude toward you one step.
 This protection doesn't extend to your friends.